Bob Rennie: Rennie Collection

-The Wing Sang Building
+Wing Sang Building

 Rennie had a museum in Chinatown's Wing Sang building, the oldest (1889) building in Chinatown.
 Four years and over $10 million were spent renovating the building to transform the heritage landmark into an exhibit space for the Rennie Collection, open to the public free of charge.
 On top of the museum was an art piece by world-renowned artist Martin Creed, "EVERYTHING IS GOING TO BE ALRIGHT" (Work No 850).
 Creed's installation inspired the title of Julia Kwan's 2014 documentary film about Chinatown, Everything Will Be, in which Rennie is interviewed.

 The first Dan Graham pavilion in Canada used to sit on the roof of the museum.
 There is also a sculpture by Thomas Houseago.

 The Wing Sang Building received multiple awards including the 2010 Architectural Institute of British Columbia Special Jury Award, the 2011 City of Vancouver Heritage Award and the 2012 Vancouver Heritage Foundation Honour for Exceptional Heritage Conservation.